LRoww/READMEGenerator-HW9/README.md

   ![license badge](https://img.shields.io/badge/license-Apache-blue)

   ## Discription
   This application generates a README.md file based on user input.
-This project aims to spped up the
+This project aims to help developers quickly generate their README either as a finished product or as a template to add more specialized information to.

   ## Table of Contents
   - [Installation](#installation)